-At least 2% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
-Each manuscript is assigned to two peer reviewers.
+Approximately 10% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
+Each manuscript is assigned to at least two peer reviewers.
 The journal follows a single-blind reviewing procedure.
-The period from submission to the first decision is usually at most 100 days.
-The approximate rejection rate is at least 40%.
-The final decision on the acceptance of a manuscript for publication is made by the Meeting of the Members of the Editorial Board or its most active members.
+The period from submission to the first decision is up to 30 days.
+The approximate rejection rate is 30%.
+The final decision on the acceptance of a manuscript for publication is made by the Editor-in-Chief or Deputy Editor-in-Chief.